silb/dropwizard-shiro/README.md

-A bundle for securing DropWizard with Apache Shiro.
+A bundle for securing Dropwizard with Apache Shiro.

 # Adding the dropwizard-shiro dependency

 1. Clone this repository.
 2. Run `mvn clean install`
-3. Add the following dependencies to an existing DropWizard project:
+3. Add the following dependencies to an existing Dropwizard project:

 ```xml
 <dependency>